lauvergn/ElVibRot/README.md

 Originalities of this code:
  * No built-in limitation in terms of number of degrees of freedom.
- * the use of a numerical but exact kinetic energy operator with Tnum (Automatic differentiation), which enables a large flexibility in the choice of the curvilinear coordinates.
+ * It is linked to to the Tnum library for the use of a numerical but exact kinetic energy operator (Automatic differentiation), which enables a large flexibility in the choice of the curvilinear coordinates.
  * the use of Smolyak scheme, which enables to avoid a direct-product basis set and grids.

 ## 2) Input file